Quick facts

 While the ferry provides simple transportation between St Martin and Anguilla, many visitors prefer joining a boat excursion or catamaran cruise.

-| Ferry | Boat Excursion |
+| Ferry | Boat excursion |

 |---|---|